ckeditor/ckeditor4-docs/guides/dev/features/copyformatting/README.md

 * <kbd>Ctrl+Shift+V</kbd> &ndash; Applies the previously copied formatting to a text fragment.
 * <kbd>Esc</kbd> &ndash; Disables the sticky mode.

-The first two shortcuts can be customized with the CKEDITOR.config.copyFormatting_keystrokeCopy and CKEDITOR.config.copyFormatting_keystrokePaste configuration options, respectively.
+The first two shortcuts can be customized with the {@linkapi CKEDITOR.config.copyFormatting_keystrokeCopy CKEDITOR.config.copyFormatting_keystrokeCopy} and {@linkapi CKEDITOR.config.copyFormatting_keystrokePaste CKEDITOR.config.copyFormatting_keystrokePaste} configuration options, respectively.

 You can also completely disable keyboard shortcuts for Copy Formatting by setting these configuration options to `false`.
 Do note, though, that this is not recommended due to accessibility reasons.